ItsBranK/CNRL/README.md

 ## To-Do List

-Update: I've abandoned this project for now, If you want an asset ripped from the game DM me.

 - Finish uploading all decrypted & organized Assets.
 - Work on uMod ready files for direct use in normal RL.
 - Debate to myself whether or not to add back the decrypted UPK's even though they are huge file sizes.

 ## Contact
 If you notice any problems or have a suggestion feel free to message me on Discord.

-Discord: ItsBranK#4095